hasanmd1/MERN-repo/README.md

 ### Prerequisites
 - Node.js
 - npm

-These should be pre-installed on your device.
+\n These should be pre-installed on your device.

 ### Installing